-To assist in the evaluation of performance, clients will have access to information about the trading activity in their Program Account as well as information about the performance of their Program Accounts on a pretax basis.
+To assist in the evaluation of the applicable sub-advisor's performance, clients will have access to information about trading activity in their Program Account as well as information about the performance of their Program Accounts on a pretax basis.
 Pretax Program Account performance is calculated consistent with industry standards.

-In addition, clients will typically receive performance information comparing their Program Accounts with the performance of relevant industry standard indexes.
-Clients with taxable Program Accounts will also be provided with performance information on an after-tax basis.
+Clients with taxable Program Accounts in strategies managed with tax-smart investing techniques will also be provided with performance information on an after-tax basis.
 After-tax Program Account performance is based on the pretax performance of the Program Account, and on an evaluation of the potential tax consequences of trading activity, dividends, income, and distributions in the Program Account.
-This after-tax performance information related to the securities in the Program Account, and certain assumptions about the potential tax consequences of trading activity in the Program Account.
-Detailed information about the methodology and assumptions, and their related risks and limitations, used in calculating after-tax performance of a Program Account is provided on the Program website.
+This after-tax performance information is based on information provided by the client about the client's tax situation, the tax basis information related to the securities in the Program Account, and certain assumptions about the potential tax consequences of trading activity in the Program Account.
+Detailed information about the methodology and assumptions and their related risks and limitations, used in calculating after-tax performance of a Program Account is provided in each client's periodic performance summary, or can be obtained by contacting a Fidelity representative.
 While performance information is reviewed by Strategic Advisers for accuracy and compliance with applicable procedures, performance information is not reviewed or approved by a third party.